evlist/wp-plugin-codespace/README.md

 WP_PLUGINS=loco-translate
 ```

-To customize your environment, edit these values in the local .env file before creating your codespace or rebuild after changes.
+To customize your environment, edit these values in the local .cs_env file before creating your codespace or rebuild after changes.

 ## 🧩 Optional: Local bootstrap script (LOCALBOOTSTRAP)